Skip to main content

 Opening the Chimney Ritual - Morning After Tradition

 The chimney opening ritual requires the bride to open roof vents in her new gergehr and her in-laws’ ger the morning after wedding festivities, symbolizing bringing light, prosperity, and heavenly connections to the household.
-This 30-minute ceremony occurs at sunrise in 85% of rural weddings.
+This ceremony occurs at sunrise and remains common in rural weddings.

 Ritual components: